matthew-brett/barts-setup/barts_setup.md

     * Go to System Preferences -> Sharing.
 Disable internet sharing.
 * Plug in both mini-DVI to VGA adapters into mini-DVI / Thunderbolt ports.
 * Plug clergy monitor VGA cable into rear VGA adapter.
-* Plug projector VGA cable into rear VGA adapter.
+* Plug projector VGA cable into front VGA adapter.
 * We have set up the configured displays to be:
     1. The laptop retina display.
     2. The projector and clergy monitors as one combined external display.